spdx/spdx-3-model/model/Dataset/Properties/hasSensitivePersonalInformation.md

 ## Description

-hasSensitivePersonalInformation indicates the presence of sensitive personal data or information that allows drawing conclusions about a person's identity.
+Indicates the presence of sensitive personal data or information that allows drawing conclusions about a person's identity.

-Related: `useSensitivePersonalInformation` in `/AI/AIPackage`
+Related: `useSensitivePersonalInformation` in `/AI/AIPackage/`

 ## Metadata